The English-Speaking Union

 New Orleans, LA 70157

-Congratulations to the 2017 ESU New Orleans Branch Shakespeare Winner, Rohan Padmakumar, from Lusher Charter High School and her teacher, Beau Bratcher.
+Congratulations to the 2018 ESU New Orleans Branch Shakespeare Winner, Rohan Padmakumar, from Lusher Charter High School and his teacher, Beau Bratcher.
 Good luck at the National Competition in New York City!

 Gary Mendoza, who also mentors students to compete in the annual Shakespeare Competition, will head to London for the program this summer thanks in part to the English Speaking Union of the United States [ESUUS], which provided the New Orleans chapter scholarship.
 Read more here.